hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/from-and-joins.md

 ## Joining

-If the query includes more than a single table or view it will include one or more *join* clauses for them.
+If the query includes more than a single table, view, or subquery it will include one or more *join* clauses for them.
 The semantics of them follow the standard semantics of the SQL Standard.

 The first table or view is included in the `FROM` clause and the rest is included using `JOIN` clauses.